Imbuto-Grants/Imbuto-Grants.github.io/content/_index.md

 # Welcome to Imbuto Grants

 Imbuto Grants provides unconditional micro-grants ranging from $50 to $500 to young Rwandans under 30.
-We aim to support innovative projects and initiatives that create a positive impact in the community.

 ## Our Mission
-Our mission is to empower young Rwandans by providing financial support, mentoring, and access to valuable networks.
-We believe in the potential of youth to drive change and innovation.
+Our mission is to identify and support high-potential individuals who have the potential to make a significant impact in their communities and beyond.
+We believe in the power of small, unconditional grants to unlock creativity and drive positive change.

 ## How It Works
 1. **Apply**: Submit your application through our [application form](application).